imp1sh/gosix.net/home.md

 Here we blame those who fail at implementing IPv6 but we also document products with good IPv6 support. gosix.net IPv6 compatibility database is a database that registers the IPv6 compatibility status for: bla

 ## :computer: Devices
 This is about devices that have a network port or WiFi and don't run a classic computer OS but rather a firmware.

 ## :keyboard: Software
 The category of software is divided into client and server software.
-Both need IPv6 capabilities in order to support the current Internet Protocol.
+Both need IPv6 capabilities in order to support the current internet protocol.

 ## :space_invader: IOT
 This is a lot like the devices category but those are generally smaller devices that serve in Home Automation or similar applications.